 For what purpose is action being deployed in ALL FIVE ARTIFACTS?
 Outside: address 1) Who made the artifact?
 2) What events have happened historically?
 3) Where did these events happen?
 4) When was the artifact made and how does that relate to events inside the artifact?
 5) How is the artifact communicated?
 By what media forms?
 6) For what purpose was the artifact made?
 This assignment will provide you with the requisite background material for the rest of the semester.
 You should do it well.
-You must turn in a citation page, using the Chicago style guide.
+You must turn in a citation page, correctly using a style of your preference.